barndonmai/spriteforge/README.md

 - The provider interface isolates classification, structured summary extraction, and generation so I can swap providers later without reshaping the app.
 - Local filesystem storage is deterministic by `job_id`, with separate reference, raw output, final output, manifest, and ZIP paths.
 - Pillow is used only for lightweight mechanical normalization, centering, transparency preservation, and mock placeholder output generation.
-- The frontend uses Tailwind CSS so the UI stays easy to reshape without relying on brittle handwritten layout CSS.

 ## Local setup